Brazil Senate Committee to accuse Bolsonaro of crimes against humanity for covid negligence

 But the president of the special committee, Sen. Omar Aziz, said Tuesday that senators involved in the probe will remove the genocide and homicide allegations from the report.
-Aziz said Senators would keep in the report accusations of crimes against humanity and the crime of causing an epidemic that led to deaths.
+Aziz said senators would keep in the report accusations of crimes against humanity and the crime of causing an epidemic that led to deaths.

 Senators in Brazil are preparing to read the final version at a session Wednesday and could vote on its findings as early as next week.